OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     let pivotTable = pivotTableWorksheet.getPivotTable("Pivot");
     ```

 4. The `dateReceived` parameter is of type `string`.
-Let's convert that to a [`Date` object](../develop/javascript-objects.md#date) so you can easily get the day of the week.
+Convert that to a [`Date` object](../develop/javascript-objects.md#date) so you can easily get the day of the week.
 After doing that, you'll need to map the day's number value to a more readable version.
 Add the following code to the end of your script, before the closing `}`.

     ```TypeScript
       // Parse the received date string to determine the day of the week.